MartinRenteria/Progressive-Budget-/README.md

 ## **Description**

-Please note this application is currently a work in progress and updates will occur within the next few days so keep an eye out for the finished product!

 This is a budget tracking system that allows the user to add expenses and deposits to thier budget.
+Through a line graph, the app displays the user's transactions as their budget is spent and added to it.
 The application has an offline access functionality.
-When entering transactions offline, the transactions will be added to the total when the application comes back online.
+I synced the app through indexDB so that the user can continue to use the app if they are offline.
+When entering transactions offline, the transactions will be added to the total and then be stored with MongoDB when the application comes back online.
+My project is deployed through heroku.

+The application uses Express.JS for establishing API routes and uses MongoDB as it's database.
+My frontend is built upon HTML, CSS, Javascript and chart.js.

 <br>